Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Q: Can colorectal cancer be prevented?

 A: A key to prevention is to lower the risk.
 Diet is one way to do this.
 The diet should include lots of fruits and vegetables.
 Little or no exercise seems to increase the risk.
 Routine exercise may lower it.
 Being obese (very overweight) also increases risk, so staying at a healthy weight may help prevent it.
-Some studies show that drinking more than moderate amounts of alcohol and smoking increase the risk for this cancer.
+Studies show that drinking more than moderate amounts of alcohol and smoking increase the risk for this cancer.
 So avoiding both can lower it.
-Another way to lower the risk is to have regular screening tests starting at age 50 and having polyps removed from the intestine.
+Another important way to lower the risk is to have regular screening tests starting at age 50 and having polyps removed from the intestine.

 Q: What is a polyp?